AlexNabokikh/windows-playbook/README.md

 > **NOTE:** The Playbook is fully configurable.
 You can skip or reconfigure any task by [Overriding Defaults](#overriding-defaults).

 - **Software**
-  - Ensures Bloatware removed (see default config for a complete list of Bloatware).
+  - Ensures Bloatware is removed (see default config for a complete list of Bloatware).
   - Ensure software and packages selected by the user are installed via Chocolatey.
 - **Windows apps & features**
-  - Ensures the Optional Windows Features selected by the user are installed and enabled.
+  - Ensures the Optional Windows Features chosen by the user are installed and enabled.
   - Ensures WSL2 distro selected by the user is installed and enabled.
   - Ensures selected by user volumes are defragmented (in parallel).
 - **Windows Settings**
   - **Explorer**
     - Ensures Explorer includes the file extension in file names.
     - Ensures Explorer opens itself to the Computer view.
-    - Ensures Ribbon menu is disabled in Windows Explorer.
+    - Ensures the Ribbon menu is disabled in Windows Explorer.
     - Ensures Right-click Context Menu enabled (Windows 11).
   - **Start Menu**
     - Ensures Automatic Install of Suggested Apps disabled.